-The City is required to obtain at least 3 competing bids from different broker/dealers for every purchase or sale of a security.
+The City shall use a competitive process, whenever practical to obtain at least 3 competing bids from different broker/dealers for every purchase or sale of a security.

 14) AUTHORIZED INVESTMENTS

 Investment of City funds is governed by the California Government Code sections 53601 et seq.
 Unless otherwise specified in this section, no investment shall be made in any security, other than a security underlying a repurchase agreement as authorized by this section, that at the time of the investment has a term remaining to maturity in excess of five years.
 The City Manager or his designee is authorized to purchase the following investment instruments: